suaebahmed/algorithms-visualizer/README.md

  - [x] Count the total of prime numbers
  - [x] Creating Spiral from the center of grid

+# 4. N Queen Problem

+## Concepts
+The whole square grid represent chess board and A queen can attack the other queens by moving any number of squares vertically, horizontally or diagonally the algorithm place the queen column by column and check the queen attack each other or not...

+## Features
+ - [x] Resize the chess board
+ - [x] Control animation speed

 ## Installation

 ```bash